 - Higher retention rates, demonstrating academic success at all ability levels by students

 - Greater academic support opportunities (convenient access to tutoring and major-focused programming)

-- Frequent interactions with faculty and staff outside the classroom
+- Interactions with faculty and staff outside the classroom

 - More positive perception of the residential experience

 - Greater connections to the university at large

 Available Living-Learning Programs are as follows: